 This lens forces you to answer questions like:

-By clarifying what the business needs to deliver to you (in time, cash, and equity), you stop chasing arbitrary growth and start aligning your strategy with your life.
+By clarifying what the business needs to deliver in time, cash, and equity, you stop chasing arbitrary growth and start aligning strategy with your life.

 Without this lens, it’s easy to fall into one of two traps:

-This lens strips away emotion and looks at your company as an asset, regardless of the type of buyer, based on four key drivers that professional buyers use in nearly every deal:
+It strips away emotion and looks at your company as an asset—based on four key drivers that professional buyers use in nearly every deal:

-• Normalized EBITDA — your business’s sustainable cash flow, after one-time noise
+Normalized EBITDA — ustainable cash flow, after one-time noise.

-• Valuation Multiple — a shorthand for risk: how confident is the market in your future cash flow?
+Valuation Multiple — shorthand for risk: how confident is the market in your future cash flow?

 Together, these create the formula: